ppgia-unifor/Broadmark/index.md

 - Implemented Algorithms:
   - Original Implementations: Bruteforce, Sweep-and-Prune and Grid.
 Several variants of these algorithms are implemented, such as SIMD optimized, Open-MP parallel and SIMD + OpenMP.
 For the Grid algorithm, we present it using a Grid + BF and Grid + SAP settings as well as using a 2D or 3D grid.
 Best variants are BF SIMD Parallel, SAP SIMD Parallel and Grid 3D SAP Parallel.
   - Bullet 2 Algorithms: We include the btAxisSweep3 and btDBVT algorithms.
-For convinience, these are included in the project and compiled with the remaining files for ease of integration and to reduce dependency troubles.
+For convenience, these are included in the project and compiled with the remaining files for ease of integration and to reduce dependency troubles.
-  - Bullet 3 Algorithms: We include a wrarper to use the b3OpenCL branch algorithms.
+  - Bullet 3 Algorithms: We include a wrapper to use the b3OpenCL branch algorithms.
 These include a 3D Grid, a LBVH and a SAP implementation on OpenCL.
 For convinience, these are included in the project and can be compiled-out by altering the Config.h file.
 This is useful if you do not have a GPU compatible with OpenCL or does not have the necessary SDKs installed for compilation.
   - CGAL algorithms: We include the ["Intersecting Sequences of dD Iso oriented Boxes"](https://doc.cgal.org/latest/Box_intersection_d/index.html) algorithm.
 The necessary CGAL and Boost dependencies are not included in this project due to licensing and size.
 This algorithm can be compiled out by altering the Config.h file.
 A easy way to have all the dependencies set is to use the [Vcpkg](https://github.com/Microsoft/vcpkg) tool installed and download the cgal:x64-windows package.
   - Tracy's Algorithm: Original implementation of the [Efficient Large-Scale Sweep and Prune Methods with AABB Insertion and Removal](https://dl.acm.org/citation.cfm?id=1549865) paper.
 This used to be available at the [author's website](http://www.danieljosephtracy.com/) but it is no longer on-line.
   - KD-Tree Algorithm: Original implementation of the [Flexible Use of Temporal and Spatial Reasoning for Fast and Scalable CPU Broad‐Phase Collision Detection Using KD‐Trees](https://onlinelibrary.wiley.com/doi/full/10.1111/cgf.13529) algorithm.
 This is the exact same implementation as used in the paper.